 On what prices are Fibonacci retracements used

 Whether looking at futures, indices, stocks and shares, currencies, or any asset/investment with a spot price, the Fibonacci retracement principle is a valid consideration.
 The fact that the whole principle is based upon nature and the replication of the underlying calculations shows the versatility of the theory.

 When to enter stock using Fibonacci retracement

-There are two very interesting concepts when it comes to the Fibonacci retracement theory, the natural 50% retracement of a spike in the value of an index/currency/futures contract, and an indication that an uptrend is emerging.
-Incorporating additional trends, fundamentals and good old-fashioned gut feeling, can also help.
-However, many would argue that the fundamentals are already in the index/contract price and all you need to focus on is trends repeating themselves and gut feeling.
+There are two fascinating concepts in the Fibonacci retracement theory, the natural 50% retracement of a spike in the value of an index/currency/futures contract and an indication that an uptrend is emerging.
+Incorporating additional trends, fundamentals, and good old-fashioned gut feeling can also help.
+However, many would argue that the fundamentals are already in the index/contract price, and all you need to focus on is trends repeating themselves and gut feeling.

 Why Fibonacci retracement doesn’t work in crypto

-The reality is that no chart analysis strategy is perfect and this certainly applies to the Fibonacci retracement theory.
-It may not work when it comes to cryptocurrencies for example if we don’t see the emergence of a swing low or a swing high – there is nothing on which to base the degree of swing.
-It is also up to the trader to spot these swing lows and swing highs because sometimes there can be a temptation to “see what you want to see” as opposed to seeing the real picture.
+The reality is that no chart analysis strategy is perfect, which applies to the Fibonacci retracement theory.
+It may not work when it comes to cryptocurrencies.
+For example, if we don’t see the emergence of a swing low or a swing high – there is nothing on which to base the degree of swing.
+It is also up to the trader to spot these swing lows and swing highs because sometimes there can be a temptation to “see what you want to see” instead of seeing the real picture.
 Emotion is often the nemesis of traders!